top of page

 Associate Lecturer

 Field Studies Council Publications, United Kingdom.
-Taxon identification resources (WildID & AIDGAP)
+Taxon identification resources (WildID, AIDGAP & Identikit).

 Ashbourne, Derbyshire, United Kingdom.
 Independent biological recorder, including birds by sight and sound (songs & calls).